GospelTrust/kairos-th-513/docs/content/_week-03/session-07b.md

    > Though he did not deny election he based it not on a divine arbitrary decree, but upon God's foreknowledge of man's merit.

-   - a.
-In Calvinism, God’s electing grace is based on his unilateral decree (Eph.
+   - In Calvinism, God’s electing grace is based on his unilateral decree (Eph.
 1:11) that prompts a response of faith among the chosen and their turning to God;

       1 Peter 1:2, however, seems to back Arminius’ view: “To God’s elect…  who have been chosen according to the foreknowledge of God.”